fadedlamp42/faded-writing/README.md

 ## Achieving Speed of Thought (SoT)

+"Speed of Thought" is an idea I first learned from the `vim` community ([they take it quite seriously](https://pragprog.com/titles/dnvim2/practical-vim-second-edition/)), but I've developed my own interpretation largely on my own so far.

+I've never quite put it into words, but so far it breaks into three parallel, never-ending pursuits:

 1. Maximizing the Speed of Intent formation (S)
 2. Minimizing the Friction between Intent and Action (F)
 3. Maximizing the Rate of Actions (R)

+I do this mostly for fun, but also out of curiosity to learn how far I can push the limits of this concept.
+In the process, accidentally, I've saved remarkable time in aggregate, both personally and professionally, and I've gotten enough questions over the years to finally assemble what I've learned and applied in one place to ease further development and communicating these ideas to others who have shown (sometimes fervent) interest.

 ### Intent formation (S)